anywhichway/hcx/README.md

 </html>
 ```

-See the section on hcx-router section on [Remote Content](#remote-content) for even simpler remote templates.
+See the hcx-router section on [Remote Content](#remote-content) for even simpler remote templates.

 ## Boolean Attributes